Chhatrapati Shivaji Maharaj – The King Who Changed Indian History

 Conditions in Maharashtra Before the Birth of Chhatrapati Shivaji Maharaj:

-At that time, Maharashtra was under the rule of 3 major sultanates viz.
-Adilshah of Bijapur, Nizamshah, and Mughals.
+At that time, Maharashtra was under the rule of 3 major sultanates: Adilshah of Bijapur, Nizamshah, and Mughals.
 There were no Maratha rules at that time.
 The Watandari system was prevalent.
-Watan meant a piece of land comprising of a village or villages assigned to a person for performing certain duties.
+Watan was a piece of land comprising a village or villages assigned to a person for performing specific duties.
 The chief of the watan was called watandar.
-He had certain rights like collecting taxes from people and giving judgment in legal matters.
+He had certain rights, like collecting taxes from people and giving judgment in legal matters.

 He used to possess a small army.
-Such watandars used to consider themselves as kings of their region and used to bully common people.
+Such watandars used to consider themselves as kings of their region and used to bully ordinary people.
 The abduction of young and beautiful women and girls was common both by Hindu and Muslim knights and watandars.
 Many Hindu temples were desecrated and destroyed by Muslim rulers.
 The forceful conversion of Hindus to Islam was also carried out.
 All these things had created some unrest in the hearts of some good Hindu knights and watandars.
 Shivaji’s father was one of them.
-Both Shahaji and his wife, Jijabai, wanted to eradicate this injustice but they were unable to do so because of the situation.
+Both Shahaji and his wife, Jijabai, wanted to eradicate this injustice, but could not do so because of the situation.

 The Story of Shivaji Maharaj: